COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 • Shredded cheese

-Regardless of feeding approach, baby should be about six months of age and showing signs of readiness to begin solid foods.1 More research is needed to determine the safety of baby-led weaning and any effects on long-term growth and development.
-Talk to your healthcare provider or a Registered Dietitian about introducing solid foods and whether baby-led weaning is right for your baby.
+Regardless of feeding approach, baby should be about six months of age and showing signs of readiness to begin solid foods.1 Talk to your healthcare provider or a Registered Dietitian about introducing solid foods to your baby.

 *If you have made an informed decision to offer infant formula to your baby, the recommendations for offering complementary (or solid) foods are the same as for babies who are breastfed.